DieSeeKat/DieSeeKat/README.md

 - 👀 I’m interested in anything techy
 - 🌱 I’m currently studying BSc Computer Science
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me lukas.anthon@gmail.com
+- 📫 How to reach me: lukasanthonissen@gmail.com

 <!---
 DieSeeKat/DieSeeKat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.